shtaif/react-async-iterators/README.md

   Any async iterable or plain value.

 - `formatFn`:
   Function that performs formatting/mapping logic for each value of `source`.
+It is called with current value and the iteration index as arguments.

 ### Returns